San José City College Centennial: Dr. Joseph King

 Joseph King describing what the Safe Zone program is for students

 The second year I was there, Anne and I decided to ban the military from campus due to their discriminatory practices against gays and lesbians.
 We had an openly gay Board member, Ken Yeager, and I thought he could help us get this ban through.
-Since I wasn’t even tenured, it was very risky thing to do, but I hate injustice.
+Since I wasn’t even tenured, it was very risky, but I hate injustice.

-Surprisingly, we did have some resistance from people who were on the progressive side.
+Surprisingly, we did encounter some resistance from people on the progressive side.
 The president didn’t like the idea, because there were a lot of people who were of color in the military.
-She felt this would deny them the opportunity to join the military which provided upward mobility for people of color.
-I said, “yes, but there are a lot of people of color who are gay and lesbian and in the military who cannot serve openly.
-If you are worrying about people who are of color and, saying ‘if you’re straight, it’s okay if you serve,’ but say, ‘if you are gay and lesbian, it’s not okay to serve’ then I have a problem with that.”
+She felt this would deny them the opportunity to join the military, which provided upward mobility for people of color.
+I said, “Yes, but there are a lot of people of color who are gay and lesbian and in the military who cannot serve openly.
+If you are worrying about people who are of color and saying, ‘if you’re straight, it’s okay if you serve,’ but say, ‘if you are gay and lesbian, it’s not okay to serve,’ then I have a problem with that.”

 We passed the resolution in the Academic Senate banning them from coming on campus.
-The government retaliated and passed the Solomon Amendment which threatened colleges with removing federal funding if military recruiters were banned from campus.
-I pushed back and reminded the Board of its stance on discrimination based on race, limiting their business with companies who only supported equal employment and non-discriminatory practices.
+The government retaliated by passing the Solomon Amendment, which threatened colleges with the loss of federal funding if they banned military recruiters from campus.
+I pushed back and reminded the Board of its stance on discrimination based on race, limiting their business with companies that only supported equal employment and non-discriminatory practices.

 Joseph King with Carmen Castellano, a philanthropist and executive secretary at City College

-The Career Center counselor where the sign was kept would say rather smugly “Boy, you make sure that sign is up.”
+The Career Center counselor who kept the sign would say, rather smugly, “Boy, you make sure that sign is up.”
 And I would say, “Yes, I’m going to defend this.
-This is discrimination and it is wrong.”
+This is discrimination, and it is wrong.”
 So, every single time they were there, I would go out with that sign.
 To my delight, the recruiters went to a Board meeting to ask that the sign be removed, because it was “having an effect” on their recruitment.
 I was ready to fight them, but I didn’t have to; the Board ignored their request.

 After that, I became the poster boy for gay and lesbian students, which became a bit distressful for me, as I didn’t know where it would lead.
 Then it started getting strange.
-Students were being directed by counselors to talk with me .
+Students were directed by counselors to talk with me.
 Students might see a college counselor because they didn’t have anyone else to turn to.
-Whatever the issue was, families upset or the student feeling lost and afraid.
+Whatever the issue was, families were upset, and the student was feeling lost and afraid.
 Counselors in those days didn’t feel comfortable counseling students with these problems.
 The more caring ones who had compassion would send them my way.

 “I think the really good part of all of this is how much the College evolved, and that the District saw those problems, too.
 And that Ken Yeager was there to really help move things forward.”